Academic Probation Support

 Students who are on academic disqualification status at the end of fall or spring quarter, may appeal for reinstatement.
-The appeal form is available here.
+The appeal form will be available at the end of spring quarter.
 If reinstated, students will be placed on an academic success contract.
 Students who do not appeal for reinstatement or whose appeal is not approved will be dismissed from the university and will need to consult with their college regarding readmission process.

 For more information, refer to the Undergraduate Academic Probation and Disqualification policy.